-- Amounts associated with periodic crediting rate adjustments based on the total return of a contractually referenced pool of assets and market value adjustments associated with surrenders or terminations of contracts ("Market Value Adjustments"); and - Amortization of deferred policy acquisition costs ("DAC") and value of business acquired ("VOBA") related to (i) net investment gains (losses), (ii) net derivative gains (losses), (iii) GMIB Fees and GMIB Costs and (iv) certain market value adjustments.
+Amortization of deferred policy acquisition costs ("DAC") and value of business acquired ("VOBA") related to (i) net investment gains (losses), (ii) net derivative gains (losses), (iii) GMIB Fees and GMIB Costs.

-The tax impact of the adjustments mentioned is calculated net of the statutory tax rate, which could differ from our effective tax rate.
+The tax impact of the adjustments discussed above is calculated net of the statutory tax rate, which could differ from our effective tax rate.